The central argument for AI doom

 We are training modern AI models on a diverse range of RL environments.

-Being goal-directed and power-seeking is generally useful for many of these RL environments.
+Being goal-directed (i.e. taking actions aimed at achieving a particular target world state) and power-seeking (i.e. trying to acquire resources/more general capabilities) is useful for many of these RL environments.

-Therefore, machine learning on these environments will elicit goal-directed-agent-like and power-seeking behavior in models.
+Therefore, machine learning on these environments will elicit goal-directed and power-seeking behavior in models.

-Agent-like models will subvert humans to pursue their goals.
+These models will eventually subvert humans to pursue their goals and/or acquire power.

 My counterpoints will be:

-Generalization is not an on/off switch.
-Even if we get a coherent rational agent “at the limit” of something, is that something the same thing that’s increasing with the scale of AI development, and will we actually reach this limit?
+Generalization is not an on/off switch with a predictable outcome.
+Even if we get a coherent goal-directed agent “at the limit” of something, is that something the same thing that’s increasing with the scale of AI development, and will we actually reach this limit?

 Machine learning finds general solutions